encode/hostedapi/PROGRESS.md

 * Add 'New Row', 'Edit Row', and 'Delete Row' controls.
 * Input validation using `typesystem`.
 * Persist changes to the database.

+# Day 7

+## Use dynamic table definitions

+This work doesn't really change anything visible to the end user, but instead changes how we store the data, so that we're using dynamic table definitions, rather than pre-defined tables.

+* Push all the data manipulation out of endpoints, and into a "DataSource" API.
+* Switch our underlying SQL accesses from using a predefined table, to using dynamic table definitions.

+Some issues that I ran into along the way:

+#### Data migrations are awkward when they start to involve relationships.

+Eg. if we're inserting some records, and then want to associate some other set of records against those, then we need to know the primary keys of the data we've inserted.
+We can actually get at this by using standard SQLAlchemy, but that means we're using a completely different type of data access than we're using in the app itself, where we use "databases" and SQLAlchemy core.

+#### Data access is awkward in test cases.

+Right now we're using a synchronous test client, but our data access APIs are async, so the two can't easily be used together in the same test case.
+For now we're just working around the issue.
+We could resolve this issue by having an async client, based on `httpx`.

+#### The 'typesystem' API doesn't feel right yet.

+It's not as elegant to create new schema classes as I'd like it to be.
+Also I'd prefer to see it validating into raw dictionary data types, rather than object instances.
+For now I'm just working around these issues in the codebase.